RobTillaart/Arduino/libraries/Set/README.md

 ### Iterators

-all returns value or -1 if not exist
+All return value or -1 if element does not exist.

 - **first()** find first element
 - **next()** find next element